-Despite this the Closed Network Test has not been pushed back.
+Despite this, the Closed Network Test has not been pushed back.
 As before it will go ahead sometime in November.
 The Closed Network Test will act as a beta allowing players to try out the game ahead of release.
-Unfortunately, this beta will only be available on console so PC gamers will have to wait.
+Unfortunately, this beta will only be available on the console so PC gamers will have to wait.

 A delay isn’t a bad thing